Harry-027/pdf-printer/README.md

-# go-personal-diary
+# pdf-printer
 ---
 A CLI that generates PDFs in bulk very quickly.
-Thanks to Golang concurrency.
+Thanks to Golang concurrency :heart: .
 Currently it supports following use cases:-

 * Employee Payslip